DPDK/dpdk/doc/guides/freebsd_gsg/build_sample_apps.rst

     is a list of cores to use instead of a core mask.

 *   ``-b <domain:bus:devid.func>``:
-    Blacklisting of ports; prevent EAL from using specified PCI device (multiple ``-b`` options are allowed).
+    Blocklisting of ports; prevent EAL from using specified PCI device (multiple ``-b`` options are allowed).

 *   ``--use-device``: